 Well, when someone wants to use anything with bad intentions, technology has no faults.
 It depends on who uses the drone and for what purpose.

-The Drone Code: Few things to consider
+The drone code: Few things to consider

 There is usually an unmanned aerial vehicle systems association in every country that decides some code for drones.
-However, the principles are so restricted that sometimes you may get a legal notice for violating them.
+However, the principles are so restricted that sometimes you may get legal notice for violating them.

 The first and foremost rule is the range of height during flight.
 It won’t be wise to fly a drone above 500 feet.
 Some other rules are: